nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1b.
-The given command has invalid inputs
+The given command has invalid inputs.

     * 1b1.
 SudoHR shows an error message.

      Use case resumes at step 1.